learn-co-curriculum/interpolation-readme/README.md

 # String Interpolation

+## Objectives

+Understand how to interpolate variables into strings

 ## Introduction

 You're a party planner for Beyonce's 34th birthday and you're using Ruby to help you out with the arrangments.
 There is a variable called `num_of_attendees` and since she's very popular, this variable points to the integer 547.
 You try and print the value of `num_of_attendees` to the screen with the code below: